-You might ask yourself now: Well, I wasn’t specialized in my early childhood and I was not groomed by a transcending educator so it’s too late for me isn’t it?
+You might ask yourself now: Well, I was not specialised in my early childhood, and a transcending educator did not groom me, so it is too late for me, isn’t it?

 Not only is the answer to that question a clear no, but I would also argue that you have an advantage over all the eminent people that I wrote about in this long article.

 I only need one word to tell you why: Technology.